← Back to blog

 Candidates frequently lose marks on SQE1 by confusing the role of the Legal Ombudsman with the SRA — the LeO handles service complaints, while the SRA deals with professional conduct breaches.
 The complaints framework operates in two stages.
 First, the client complains to the law firm using its internal complaints procedure.
 If the complaint is not resolved satisfactorily (or within eight weeks), the client can escalate it to the Legal Ombudsman (LeO)—an independent body established by the Legal Services Act 2007 to resolve disputes between legal service providers and their clients.
 The Legal Ombudsman deals with service complaints (poor service, unreasonable fees, delays).
 It does not deal with professional misconduct—that is the SRA's role.

 Understanding complaints handling is critical because it intersects with Professional Discipline and Enforcement and SRA Principles.
-Examiners test whether you can distinguish between service complaints (LeO's jurisdiction) and conduct complaints (SRA's jurisdiction).
+SQE1 questions may test whether you can distinguish between service complaints (LeO's jurisdiction) and conduct complaints (SRA's jurisdiction).

 Key Principles for SQE1